 What the Math Actually Looks Like

 The framing matters.
 At Day 13 the recurring revenue is small but the compounding curve has started.
-Our internal benchmark, derived from the FORKOFF Clipping Ledger 2026 (n=3,085 clips), is that Day 90 MRR runs 6x to 11x the Day 13 number once the platforms cluster the audience and start actively promoting.
+Across the managed engagements in our ledger, Day 90 MRR has typically landed in a 6x to 11x band over the Day 13 number once the platforms cluster the audience and start actively promoting.
+We treat that band as a directional benchmark, not a guarantee, the spread is wide because hook quality and conversion-path discipline move the result more than audience size does.
 The TBPN deal is the same math at the upper end of the curve.

 Cost Per Qualified View: $0.003